Kikokikolas/FaceRateAI-Hackathon/README.md

 Judges do not need to pay.
 The public frontend calls the private production API over HTTPS.

-## Demo Note

-The hosted hackathon demo may be served over temporary HTTP/IP access while final HTTPS/domain setup is pending.
-Browsers only allow webcam access on HTTPS or localhost, so the “Take photo” camera option may be unavailable on the temporary deployment.
-Use “Choose photo” to upload an image instead.

 ## Features

 - Clerk authentication and protected routes.